yhoiseth/python-prediction-scorer/README.md

 # Python Prediction Scorer

-The purpose of this library is to help you compare predictions.
+The purpose of this library is to help you score and compare predictions.

 ## Status

-Python Prediction Scorer is **not ready for production use**.
+Python Prediction Scorer is neither stable nor feature complete.
+Expect major backwards-incompatible changes.

 ## Goals